(in alphabetical order)

-JEANNINE HAAS -- Associate
+JEANNINE HAAS -- Associate Member

 Jeannine Haas has been a member of Actor's Equity Association since 1982.
 She spent her early 20's working in NYC theatre in the 1980's which included a year as an actor-in-residence at LaMama ETC performing in plays and meeting actors she had just read about and studied in college.
 At age 28, she relocated to Western Massachusetts as an Ada Comstock Scholar at Smith College where she received a BA in Theatre ('86) and a Doctoral Degree from Umass, Amherst (’96).
-In 2006, she founded Pauline Productions Theatre Company, now celebrating its tenth year (PaulineLive.com), producing theatre with a focus on strong roles for women onstage and behind the scenes.
+In 2006, she founded Pauline Productions Theatre Company, (PaulineLive.com), producing theatre with a focus on strong roles for women onstage and behind the scenes.
 Jeannine directs and acts with other theatre companies in MA and NY besides PP, including Real Live Theatre.

-RACHEL HALL -- Associate
+RACHEL HALL -- Company Member

 TRENDA LOFTIN -- Governing Member